 Pain is a giant red stop sign, a do not pass go, do not collect your $200 gym/running dollars type of situation.

-- you have an undiagnosed injury
+- You have an undiagnosed injury

 - because you likely haven’t been consistent with, or trained properly for those distances/intensities